Socialism in Canada: Communism

-By the end of World War II, the Communist Party began to lose its momentum.
-Its only elected federal representative, Fred Rose, was accused of being a Soviet spy.
-Rose was expelled from parliament, imprisoned for four years, and then followed at every job site by the Royal Canadian Mounted Police (RCMP).
-He eventually left for Poland with the intention of returning to clear his name.
+By the end of World War II, in the context of the start of the Cold War, the CPC began to lose its momentum.
+Its only elected federal representative, Rose, was accused of being a Soviet spy as part of the Gouzenko Affair.
+Rose was expelled from parliament, imprisoned for four years, and then followed by the Royal Canadian Mounted Police (RCMP).
+Rose eventually moved to Poland with the intention of returning.
 However, the government revoked Rose's Canadian citizenship in 1957, preventing his return.